 - September 1st: Thebox.bz, a TV torrents tracker/site.

-- September: Freeblog.hu closes without noticing it's users.
+- September: Freeblog.hu closes without noticing their users.
 Unknown number of blogs lost.

 - August-September: FileDen.com, a file hosting website, suddenly shuts down, giving their users little to no warning.